WSSSC KICKBALL RULES

 13.03 A ball is:

 a.
-A pitch outside of the strike zone as judged by the Referee where a kick is not attempted.
+A pitch outside of the strike zone as judged by the Umpire where a kick is not attempted.

 b.
 An illegal bouncy.